-The above steps result in an image that shows the presence of aberrations in a more obvious way, at least to the human eyes.
-Although, one can start with the Ronchigram image itself as the input to the RL algorithm, from experience we have noticed that using these post processing steps makes the AI training more efficient.
+The aforementioned steps yield an image that highlights the presence of aberrations in a more obvious way, particularly to the human eye.
+While it is possible to begin the RL algorithm with the Ronchigram image itself as the input, based on our experience, we have observed that incorporating these post-processing steps enhances the efficiency of AI training and the generalization of the trained model to real data.

 In the post-processed image in the case of zero aberration, the Ronchigram image corresponds to a small circle.
 As defocus increases, the disk radius increases, and with large 2-fold astigmatism an ellipse-like shape appears.
-Figure 9 shows two examples of Ronchigram images and their transformed form after the 4 steps described above.
+Figure 10 shows two examples of Ronchigram images and their transformed form after the 4 steps described above.

-Defocus = -120 nm, 2-fold astigmatism = 200 nm
+Defocus = -120 nm, 2-fold astigmatism = 0 nm Defocus = -120 nm, 2-fold astigmatism = 200 nm